 At no point during the unveiling of Nvidia’s Turing graphics architecture did the company hint that it’d arm previous-gen Pascal-based cards with support for real-time ray tracing.
 In fact, the decision to break away from 10 years of GeForce GTX branding seemed to reinforce the idea that new GeForce RTX graphics cards would enjoy feature exclusivity.

-Of course, we knew it was technically possible for Nvidia to support DirectX Raytracing’s fallback layer, which allowed developers to experiment with ray tracing through compute shaders before hardware acceleration was available.
+Of course, we knew it was technically possible for Nvidia to support DirectX Raytracing’s fallback layer (opens in new tab), which allowed developers to experiment with ray tracing through compute shaders before hardware acceleration was available.
 But the performance implications of turning ray tracing on made us question whether the extra driver work would yield fruitful results…

 …unless the idea was to show enthusiasts how much of a difference Turing’s fixed-function RT cores really make.
 In that context, enabling DirectX Raytracing on Pascal does seem like a shrewd business decision.
 Battlefield V, Shadow of the Tomb Raider, and Metro Exodus all support real-time ray tracing in different ways.
-The Reflections, Justice, and Atomic Heart tech demos offer their own combinations of ray tracing techniques, too.
+The Reflections (opens in new tab), Justice (opens in new tab), and Atomic Heart tech demos offer their own combinations of ray tracing techniques, too.
 And Nvidia knows there’s no better way to get gamers excited about the technology than to let them experience it.
 If Pascal-based cards aren’t fast enough for fluid performance, so be it.
 All the more reason to upgrade.

 In some cases, though, high-end cards like the Titan Xp and GeForce GTX 1080 Ti are fast enough to make ray tracing accessible in Battlefield V and, to a lesser extent, Shadow of the Tomb Raider.
 On the other hand, Metro Exodus serves as an example of how debilitating ray-traced global illumination can be to an architecture lacking hardware acceleration.